Skip to main content

 Blood Pressure and Vascular Tone

-The relationship between testosterone and is complex.
+The relationship between testosterone and blood pressure is complex.
 Testosterone can influence vascular tone through its effects on nitric oxide production and the renin-angiotensin system.
 The rapid increase in testosterone following an injection could lead to temporary fluid retention and changes in arterial stiffness, potentially causing transient elevations in blood pressure.

 The FDA now requires product-specific labeling information regarding increases in blood pressure for all testosterone products, a decision informed by ambulatory blood pressure monitoring studies.
 Transdermal therapy, with its steadier state, may lead to more predictable and stable effects on blood pressure, though the risk of an increase is still present and requires monitoring.